xianlinbox/daily_practise/aws-solution-architect/database.md

 error log/query/general/audit, can integrate with Cloudwatch

+Aurora Global Database: support write forwarding, it has multi regions for read but only one write.
-Aurora Golobal Database: support write forwarding Covert RDS to Aurora: snapshot/aurora-replica
+Covert RDS to Aurora: snapshot/aurora-replica